nosos-kindynos/Overview/README.md

-Assumming user A's health has been compromised and the information is based on a medical confirmation , user E wishes to know the risk A poses to him.
+Assuming user A's health has been compromised and the information is based on a medical confirmation , user E wishes to know the risk A poses to him.
-Intuitively we may see that both C and D posses 0.5 chance of contracting the disease throough paths (A,B) and (A,C) respectively and so D has 0.25 chance of contecting the disease from B and C each.
+Intuitively we may see that both C and D possess 0.5 chance tracting the disease throough paths (A,B) and (A,C) respectively and so D has 0.25 chance of contecting the disease from B and C each.

 We assume the chances contracting of a disease from different sources to be independent , since transmssion dynamics vary from disease to disease and we are not very well aware of their mechanism.